 Two day high low – Trade example

-The chart below illustrates the two day high low trading strategy.
-The rectangle area marks the two day high and low levels.
-Following the high and the low that is formed, you simply wait for the first bullish 5-minute session to close outside the two day’s high or low.
+The chart below illustrates the two-day high-low trading strategy.
+The rectangle area marks the two-day high and low levels.
+Following the high and the low that is formed, you simply wait for the first bullish 5-minute session to close outside the two-day high or low.

 While the strategy looks simple enough on paper, in practice it requires the trader to keep watching the charts.
 Sometimes, you can expect price action to continue to range with the breakout happening later in the day.
 On other days, you can expect to see a major move occurring within the first hour of trading itself.

-Therefore, it is essential to prepare ahead of the opening bell and also to ensure that there are no major market moving events.
+Therefore, it is essential to prepare ahead of the opening bell and also to ensure that there is no major market-moving events.

 Trading ranges during low volatility